DIG-Kaust/MDD-StochasticSolvers/README.md

 - **notebooks**: set of jupyter notebooks reproducing the experiments in the paper (see the README file inside this folder for more details)
 * **data**: folder where input data must be placed

 **NOTE**: due to their large size, the various datasets cannot be shared directly in this repository.
-If interested, contact the authors directly!
+Download the dataset from this [Zenodo link](https://zenodo.org/record/6572286#.Yotw7XUzbds) and place its content in the data folder.

 ## Data and Experiements